 How do I detect this malware on my website?

 Detection is simple with the right tools.
-Apply for a Guided Threat Review of your website and our team will scan the internal file system of your website using FGX-Web for this malware and many others.
+Apply for a Website Health Check of your site and our team will scan the internal file system of your environment using FGX-Web for this malware and many others.

 Alternatively, the following grep commands should reveal these files if they are present: